NOT UNDER THE LAW BUT UNDER GRACE

 Worship under the new covenant is vastly more demanding.

-I beseech you therefore, brethren, by the mercies of God, that ye present your bodies a living sacrifice, holy, acceptable unto God, which is your reasonable service.
+I beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service.
 (Romans 12:1)

 No Jew under the Law of Moses ever at any time was required to offer up his own body each day as a living sacrifice.
 But to do so is only our reasonable service of worship under the new covenant.